icecube/TFScripts/README.md

 Some Functions for Tensorflow

-This Repository is intended to be used to share some functions for tensorflow such as a conv4D.
+This Repository is intended to be used to share some functions for tensorflow such as a conv4D or hexagonal convolutions.
 Let me know if you find these helpful or if you come across any bugs.